kilchitsky13/Containerized-.NET-Risk-Job/README.md

 * **Logs/metrics** in CloudWatch.

 ---

-✅ Risk Job API is now running on ECS Fargate and accessible via ALB or DNS.

-Nice 👍 You’re asking about **observability** (CloudWatch Logs) and **secure configuration management** (Secrets Manager & Parameter Store).
-These three services are central when deploying apps (like your .NET risk job API) on ECS.
-Let’s break it down.

----
 # Describe how you would use CloudWatch Logs, AWS Secrets Manager, and Systems Manager Parameter Store for observability and secure configuration.

 ## 📊 CloudWatch Logs → Observability